 Michael wanted his own space.
-A space where he could watch football or one of his car shows instead of suffering through another HGTV special or Hallmark movie.
+Space, where he could watch football or one of his car, shows instead of suffering through another HGTV special or Hallmark movie.

 With a few minor changes, the back room could be just such a place.

 When I told Michael about my idea on the way home from the farm that day and he was over the moon excited!

 The moment we got home he sat down and started to plan out what he wanted to do in the space.

 I won’t lie.
 I started to get a bit concerned when he shared some of his decorating ideas.

 After all, this room was right off the kitchen.
 It was also the room we had to pass through to get to the back deck.
 There was no door I could shut if I didn’t want family and friends to see the space.

 There was also the salvaged wood to think about.

 #1 What if we decided to move one day?
 I certainly couldn’t take down an entire feature wall just to keep that precious wood!

 #2 What if one day soon feature walls were no longer fashionable.
 Would I love that wall and the history behind it enough not to care?